zealous-tech/testrail-reporter/README.md

         - If you want to create a new run in TestRail, you can provide a value for `run_name` or the reporter will use the default `Test Run` value.
 The run name will be composed of the following combination: `'<run_name> <current_date>` (e.g., `Test Run 22.1.2024`).

-    - **`include_all`** Default is `false`
+    - **`include_all`** - Default is `false`

         - When set to false, the newly created TestRail's test run will only include the test cases that are scheduled to execute from Vitest.
-        - When set to true, the the newly created TestRail's test run will include all test cases within the specified test suite from TestRail.
+        - When set to true, the newly created TestRail's test run will include all test cases within the specified test suite from TestRail.

     - **`milestone_id`** Default is `0`